Saudi cleric who called for reform could be sentenced to death

 Breaking News Emails

-Salman al-Awda, who said the country's rulers should be more responsive to the population's desires, is due to stand trial in the country’s anti-terror court on Sunday, according to international rights group Amnesty International.
+Salman al-Awda, who said the country's rulers should be more responsive to the population's desires, is due to stand trial in the country’s anti-terror court Sunday, according to the rights group Amnesty International.
 The public prosecutor has called for him to be sentenced to death.

 Saudi officials were not immediately available for comment.